Circular dichroism as a probe for topology in three-dimensional semimetals: Summary and Outlook

-As one of the first examples, Bradlyn et al.~\cite{bradlyn} provided a comprehensive classification of space-group symmetry-protected band crossings and pointed out multi-fold band touching points harness fermions with higher pseudospins.
-While pseudospin-1/2 fermions can occur at any generic points of the Brillouin zone, multifold band-crossings (three, four, eight) associated with higher pseudospins are only possible at high-symmetry points.
-In particular, both pseudospin-1 and RSW fermions, considered in this paper, can only occur at high-symmetry points of the BZ.
-Additionally, the three-fold bandstructure of the pseudospin-1 fermions require a nonsymmorphic structure of the space-group, in contrast with the RSW fermions.
-As a part of the space-group classification, Bradlyn et al. proposed a number of candiate materials supported by first-principle calculations that can host higher-spin fermions.
-For example, materials like Pd$_3$Bi$_2$S$_2$ and Ag$_3$Se$_2$Au are predicted to have three-band crossings near the Fermi level, while Fu et al.~\cite{fu} showed pervoskite materials with the chemical forumla A$_3$BX can host pseudospin-3/2 fermions.
-Another set of proposals include cubic silicides (ASi) and germanium materials (AGe, with A=Rh, Co).
+As one of the first examples, Bradlyn et al.~\cite{bradlyn} provided a comprehensive classification of space-group symmetry-protected band-crossings, and pointed out that multi-fold band touching points harness fermions with higher pseudospins.
+While pseudospin-1/2 fermions can occur at any generic points of the BZ, multiple-band-crossings (three, four, and eight) associated with higher pseudospins are only possible at high-symmetry points.
+In particular, both the pseudospin-1 and RSW fermions, considered in this paper, can only occur at high-symmetry points of the BZ.
+Additionally, the three-fold bandstructure of the pseudospin-1 fermions requires a nonsymmorphic structure of the space group, in contrast with the RSW fermions.
+As a part of the space-group classification, Bradlyn et al. proposed several candidate materials, supported by first-principle calculations, that can host higher-pseudospin fermions.
+For example, materials like $\mathrm{Pd_3Bi_2S_2}$ and $\mathrm{Ag_3Se_2Au}$ are predicted to have three-band-crossings near the Fermi level, while Fu et al.~\cite{hsieh} showed perovskite materials (with the chemical formula $\mathrm{A_3BX}$) can host pseudospin-3/2 fermions.
+Another set of proposals includes cubic silicides (ASi) and germanium materials (AGe), with A = Rh, Co.

 Recent ARPES measurements~\cite{takane} showed that CoSi host pseudospin-1 and double-Weyl fermions, at the centre and corner of the BZ, respectively.
 Similarly, RhSi is reported~\cite{sanchez} to have both three-fold and four-fold band degeneracy at the $ \Gamma$ and $R$ points.
-In such crystalline solids, circular dichroism can be probed by measuring orbital polarization through ARPES~\cite{schuler}.
+In such crystalline solids, circular dichroism can be probed by measuring orbital polarization through ARPES~\cite{schuler, unzelmann}.